thecodingmachine/symfony-boilerplate/README.md

 If not possible, you may also directly run the commands specified in the [Makefile](Makefile).
 For instance, instead of running `make up`, run `docker-compose up -d`.

-### macOS and Windows
+#### Hosts

-Update your `hosts` file with the following entry:
+Update your `hosts` file with the following entries:

 ```
+127.0.0.1   traefik.companies-and-products.localhost
+127.0.0.1   companies-and-products.localhost
+127.0.0.1   api.companies-and-products.localhost
+127.0.0.1   phpmyadmin.companies-and-products.localhost
+127.0.0.1   minio.companies-and-products.localhost
-127.0.0.1   *.localhost
+127.0.0.1   mailhog.companies-and-products.localhost
 ```

+> Update the domain with the one used in your project.

-On macOS, run `sudo nano /etc/hosts` to edit it.
+On Linux and macOS, run `sudo nano /etc/hosts` to edit it.

 On Windows, edit the file `C:\Windows\System32\drivers\etc\hosts` with administrative privileges.

+### Vagrant

-If you're using Vagrant, check there is no application running on port 80 (like Apache or another virtual machine).
+Check there is no application running on port 80 (like Apache or another virtual machine).

 If OK, run `make vagrant`, then `vagrant up`, and finally `vagrant ssh` to connect to the virtual machine.
 From here, you'll be able to run all the next commands like Linux users!